-Reality-incongruent informational states specify what inaccurate information an agent possesses about a setting and allow children to deal with situations where the agent's representation of the setting is not merely incomplete but false: For example, the agent holds a false belief about the location or contents of an object, or the agent perceives a misleading stimulus as one object when it is in fact another.
+Reality-incongruent informational states specify what inaccurate information an agent possesses about a setting, and they allow children to deal with situations where the agent's representation of the setting is not merely incomplete but false: for example, the agent holds a false belief about the location or contents of an object, or the agent perceives a misleading stimulus as one object when it is in fact another.
 To reason correctly about the agent's actions in such situations, children cannot simply identify those aspects of the setting about which the agent is ignorant, as with reality-congruent states; rather, children must specify how the agent actually represents the setting.
-For example, if the agent believes that an object is hidden in Location A when it is in fact hidden in Location B, noting that the agent is ignorant about the object's current location is not sufficient to predict the agent's actions; to do so, children must specify that the agent believes the object is in Location A. To attribute a reality-incongruent state to an agent, children must thus be able to hold in mind two distinct versions of the setting: one that corresponds to reality (as they construe it) and one that corresponds to the agent's false representation.
-Until recently, it was generally assumed that this ability did not emerge until about 4 years of age (e.g., Flavell, 1988; Gopnik & Wellman, 1994; Perner, 1995; Wellman, Cross, & Watson, 2001; for exceptions, see Leslie, 1987, 2000; Premack & Premack,
+For example, if the agent believes that an object is hidden in location-A when it is in fact hidden in location-B, noting that the agent is ignorant about the object's current location is not sufficient to predict the agent's actions; to do so, children must specify that the agent believes the object is in location-A. In order to attribute a reality-incongruent state to an agent, children must thus be able to hold in mind two distinct versions of the setting: one that corresponds to reality (as they construe it), and one that corresponds to the agent's false representation.
+Until recently, it was generally assumed that this ability did not emerge until about 4 years of age (e.g., Flavell, 1988; Gopnik & Wellman, 1994; Perner, 1995; Wellman, Cross, & Watson, 2001; for exceptions, see Leslie, 1987, 2000; Premack & Premack, 1995).

-The evidence for young children's difficulty with realityincongruent informational states has come primarily from falsebelief and false-perception tasks (e.g., Gopnik & Astington, 1988; Moore, Pure, & Furrow, 1990; Perner, Leekam, & Wimmer, 1987; Wimmer & Perner, 1983).
-In a false-belief task (e.g., Baron-Cohen, Leslie, & Frith, 1985), children listen to a story enacted with props: A first character hides a toy in Location A and leaves; while he or she is gone, a second character moves the toy to Location B. When asked where the first character will look for the toy, most 4-year-olds correctly point to Location A; in contrast, most 3-year-olds point to Location B, suggesting that they do not understand that the first character will hold a false belief about the toy's location.
-Similarly, in a false-perception task (e.g., Gopnik & Astington, 1988), children explore a fake object, such as a sponge that looks like a rock.
+The evidence for young children's difficulty with reality-incongruent informational states has come primarily from false-belief and false-perception tasks (e.g., Gopnik & Astington, 1988; Moore, Pure, & Furrow, 1990; Perner, Leekam, & Wimmer, 1987; Wimmer & Perner, 1983).
+In a false-belief task (e.g., Baron-Cohen, Leslie, & Frith, 1985), children listen to a story enacted with props: a first character hides a toy in location-A and leaves; while he or she is gone, a second character moves the toy to location-B. When asked where the first character will look for the toy, most 4-year-olds correctly point to location-A; in contrast, most 3-year-olds point to location.
+Similarly, in a false-perception task (e.g., Gopnik & Astington, 1988), children explore a fake object such as a sponge that looks like a rock.
 When asked how the object will appear to a naive agent, most 3-year-olds demonstrate no understanding that the agent will be misled by the object's appearance.